PajuanDev/AlyaV1.0/README.md

 ### Running tests

-Tests are not included yet.
-Once a test framework is added (e.g. Jest or Vitest), run:
+Run the Jest test suite with:

 ```bash
 npm test
 ```

+This executes all files in `src/__tests__` using `jest`.
+The current suite covers the authentication context, chat context and the theme toggle component.
 Use this command in your CI pipeline to ensure new changes do not break existing functionality.

+### Continuous Integration

+GitHub Actions runs the test suite on every push and pull request targeting `main`.
+The workflow defined in `.github/workflows/test.yml` checks out the code, installs Node.js 20, runs `npm install`, and then executes `npm test`.